Back to documentation

 Stack

-Show sourcestemplates/djangotemplates/content.html
+Show sourcestemplates/djangotemplates/base.html

 {% load hypergen %}{% load static %}<!DOCTYPE html>